 At least 40 percent of the ground-level floor of primary facades of commercial buildings and street facing facades of multifamily buildings shall be occupied by windows or doorways with non-mirrored glass.
-[MARTIN COUNTY, FLA., LDR §4.872.B.5(a) (2023)]
+If alternative compliance is requested based on the use of the building, please make a note on the elevations specifically referencing the section of code for which alternative compliance is being sought.
+[MARTIN COUNTY, FLA., LDR §4.872.B.5(a) (2023)].